xymox12/OBS-Input-Overlays-for-The-Evil-Within/ReadMe.md

 Designed for use with The Evil Within (2014).

-OSB Input Overlay Plugin: https://github.com/univrsal/input-overlay
+OBS Studio Input Overlay Plugin: https://github.com/univrsal/input-overlay

 ## SVG

-The inkscape svg can be used to further develop and bespoke the design of each element.
+The Inkscape svg can be used to further develop and bespoke the design of each element.